weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Implement_ActiveSync.md

 In this task, you will disable Exchange ActiveSync for Holly Dickson’s mailbox.
 You will then repeat the process to enable ActiveSync for Holly.
 This provides you with experience in both disabling and enabling ActiveSync for a single mailbox.

-1. You should still be logged into LON-EX1 as the **Administrator**, and you should have the EAC open in Internet Explorer; if not, then do so now.
+1. You should still be logged into LON-EX1 as the **Administrator**, and you should have the EAC open in Edge browser; if not, then do so now.

 2. In the **Exchange admin center**, you should still be displaying the **recipients** tab from the left-hand navigation pane, and you should be displaying the **mailboxes** tab at the top of the page; if not, then do so now.